From Childhood Through College

 Lasting Purpose is an overall term for a philosophy which advocates the establishment of a mindset for Loving, Serving, and Giving out of your own abundance, just for the sake of doing so with no ulterior motives in mind.

-This mindset became who they were as individuals and was reflected in their service to others.
 Applying this philosophy to their daily lives attracted patients in ever increasing numbers.

 Lasting Purpose In Action - Dr. Nell and Dr. Sid applied their Lasting Purpose philosophy to all people.
 Even in the turbulent 1960's in Atlanta, GA they were not afraid to serve what would commonly be called "under served areas" today.
 They believed that everyone deserved the opportunity to choose a more holistic and natural form of healthcare through chiropractic no matter who they were.